TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-configfeatures-jit.md

             "id": "issue_type",
             "order": 1,
             "controlType": "dropdown",
-            "displayLabel": "What is the issue you are experiencing?", "watermarkText": "Choose an option",
+            "displayLabel": "What issue are you experiencing?",
+            "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {